Head of Department

 Our projects are realized in international collaboration, mostly in the frame of European Space Agency programmes or in the frame of the Hungarian-Russian space research and space technology cooperation agreement.

-In recent years, a space research development laboratory and space test centre, audited by the European Space Agency, have been founded to provide test facilities also for domestic space industry, in accordance with ECSS space industry standards.
+In recent years, a space research development laboratory and space test centre, audited by the ESA, have been founded to provide test facilities also for domestic space industry, in accordance with ECSS space industry standards.

 Webpage of the Space Research Department:: http://spacedosimetry.com